Ramadan advent calendars

-We are introducing our new range of personalised Ramadan Calendars to the market to encourage business owners to celebrate Ramadan with their customers and raise awareness of this important event.
+We are introducing our new range of personalised ramadan advent calendars to the market to encourage business owners to celebrate Ramadan with their customers and raise awareness of this important event.

 It’s a small gesture, but a great way to bring family and friends together during Iftar (fast-breaking meal) as well as showing appreciation to your customers that follow this tradition.
-We think it’s a great product for businesses that are consciously looking for ways to thank their customers but want to try something different from the mundane “flyer offers” and “discount codes”.
+We think ramadan advent calendars are a great product for businesses that are consciously looking for ways to thank their customers but want to try something different from the mundane “flyer offers” and “discount codes”.
 This product offers an opportunity to connect with your customers on a human level.

 The holy month of Ramadan is one of the most eagerly awaited months in the Islamic calendar.
 Ramadan happens in the ninth month of the Islamic calendar.
 Normally Ramadan happens during the months of near May and June, depending on a moon-sighting methodology.